-If you are interested in learning more, we have prepared a 3-hour webcast on Autism and ADHD, which will be presented live on the 14th of April.
-Our presentation will cover the latest research on autism and ADHD, the additional strengths and challenges of being autistic and having ADHD, and strategies to cope at school, work, and home.
-For more information on the webcast, please go to:
+If you are interested in learning more, our online course Autism and ADHD covers the latest research on autism and ADHD, the additional strengths and challenges of being autistic and having ADHD, and strategies to cope at school, work, and home.

 Angell et al (2021).
 Journal of Autism and Developmental Disorders 51, 3759-3765

 Antshel et al (2011).
 Journal of Developmental and Behavioral Pediatrics 32, 439-446

 Butwicka et al (2017).
 Journal of Autism and Developmental Disorders 47, 80-89

 Grandin, T. (1995).
 Thinking in Pictures and other reports from my life with autism.
 New York: Doubleday.